TeamHypersomnia/Hypersomnia/README.md

 # How to build

 Currently, Hypersomnia is only buildable using ``clang``.
-Additionally, your operating system must be 64-bit.
+Your operating system must be 64-bit.

 <!--
 Formerly, the game was buildable under modern ``gcc`` versions,